Possible precise measurements of the $X(3872)$ mass with the $e^+e^-\to\pi^0\gamma X(3872)$ and $p\bar p\to\gamma X(3872)$ reactions: Introduction

 \section{Introduction}

-Among many charmonium-like states listed in the Review of Particle Physics (RPP)~\cite{Zyla:2020zbs}, special attention has been paid to the $\X$.\footnote{In this paper, the $\chi_{c1}(3872)$ in the RPP~\cite{Zyla:2020zbs} is denoted by $X(3872)$ or merely $X$, and $\Z$ or $Z_c$ stands for the $X(4020)$ in the RPP.} The mass of $\X$ is consistent with the $D^0\bar D^{*0}$ threshold energy, $m_X=(3871.69\pm 0.17)~\mev$, and only an upper bound is provided for its small width, $\Gamma_X<1.2~\mev$~\cite{Zyla:2020zbs}.
-The latest experimental development comes from the LHCb Collaboration that reported precise determinations of the mass and width~\cite{Aaij:2020qga,Aaij:2020xjx}.
-In particular, a detailed analysis of the $X(3872)$ line shape using the Flatt\'e parametrization~\cite{Flatte:1976xu}, which is more proper than the Breit--Wigner (BW) form for states near an $S$-wave strongly-coupled threshold, is performed in Ref.~\cite{Aaij:2020qga}.
+Among many charmoniumlike states listed in the Review of Particle Physics (RPP)~\cite{Zyla:2020zbs}, special attention has been paid to the $\X$.\footnote{In this paper, the $\chi_{c1}(3872)$ in the RPP~\cite{Zyla:2020zbs} is denoted by $X(3872)$ or merely $X$, and $\Z$ or $Z_c$ stands for the $X(4020)$ in the RPP.} The mass of $\X$ is consistent with the $D^0\bar D^{*0}$ threshold energy, $m_X=(3871.69\pm 0.17)~\mev$, and only an upper bound is provided for its small width, $\Gamma_X<1.2~\mev$~\cite{Zyla:2020zbs}.
+The latest experimental development comes from the LHCb collaboration that reported precise determinations of the mass and width~\cite{Aaij:2020qga,Aaij:2020xjx}.
+In particular, a detailed analysis of the $X(3872)$ line shape using the Flatt\'e parametrization~\cite{Flatte:1976xu}, which is more proper than the Breit-Wigner (BW) form for states near an $S$-wave strongly coupled threshold, is performed in Ref.~\cite{Aaij:2020qga}.
 The closeness of its mass and the $D^0\bar D^{*0}$ threshold invokes the hadronic molecular description of $\X$: the $\X$ is treated as a shallow $S$-wave bound state of $D\bar D^*$, e.g., in Refs.~\cite{Tornqvist:1993ng,Braaten:2004fk,Gamermann:2007fi,Fleming:2007rp,AlFiky:2005jd,Ding:2009vj,Dong:2009yp,Li:2012cs,Guo:2013zbw}.
 Such a description can successfully explain the large branching ratio of the isospin forbidden $\X\to\pi^+\pi^-J/\psi$ relative to the isospin allowed $\pi^+\pi^-\pi^0J/\psi$ mode~\cite{Gamermann:2009fv}, and the strong coupling of the molecular state to its constituents in the molecular description, i.e., $\X$ to $D\bar D^*$, would naturally explain the large branching fractions of the $\X$ to $\pi^0D^0\bar D^0/D^0\bar D^{*0}$~\cite{Zyla:2020zbs,Li:2019kpj,Braaten:2019ags}.
+Many works are devoted to elucidate the composition of the $\X$ from its decay properties~\cite{Braaten:2003he,Swanson:2003tb,Swanson:2004pp,Braaten:2005ai,Dong:2008gb,Dong:2009uf,Nielsen:2010ij,Mehen:2011ds,Guo:2014taa}.
 The strong coupling of the $X(3872)$ to the $D^0\bar D^{*0}$ in an $S$-wave implies that there must be a strong cusp exactly at the threshold~\cite{Guo:2019twa}, complicating the line shape analysis.
-The line shapes of the $\pi^+\pi^-J/\psi$ and/or $D^0\bar D^{*0}$ distributions were analyzed with the Flatt\'e parametrization~\cite{Hanhart:2007yq,Braaten:2007dw,Zhang:2009bv,Kalashnikova:2009gt,Aaij:2020qga} or the effective range expansion~\cite{Stapleton:2009ey,Kang:2016jxw} in which the threshold effect is incorporated by requiring unitarity; however, no conclusive results have not been achieved so far.
-See, e.g., Refs.~\cite{Guo:2017jvc,Kalashnikova:2018vkv,Yamaguchi:2019vea,Brambilla:2019esw} and references therein for further information on works related to $\X$, in particular from the hadronic molecular point of view.
+The line shapes of the $\pi^+\pi^-J/\psi$ and/or $D^0\bar D^{*0}$ distributions were analyzed with the Flatt\'e parametrization~\cite{Hanhart:2007yq,Braaten:2007dw,Zhang:2009bv,Kalashnikova:2009gt,Aaij:2020qga} or the effective range expansion~\cite{Stapleton:2009ey,Kang:2016jxw} in which the threshold effect is incorporated by requiring unitarity; however, no conclusive results for the nature of the $\X$ have been achieved so far.
+See, e.g., Refs.~\cite{Esposito:2014rxa,Lebed:2016hpi,Guo:2017jvc,Kalashnikova:2018vkv,Yamaguchi:2019vea,Brambilla:2019esw} and references therein for further information on works related to $\X$.

 Recently, a possible way to precisely determine the $\X$ binding energy, which is defined as the difference between the $D^0\bar D^{*0}$ threshold and the $X(3872)$ mass\footnote{A negative $\delta$ corresponds to a mass above the threshold and thus a resonant state in this paper.}